ncskier/film_blog/_posts/2017-06-26-music-mondays-the-good-the-bad-the-ugly.md

 ---
 layout: post
-title:  "Music Mondays: The Good The Bad and the Ugly"
+title:  "Music Mondays: The Good the Bad and the Ugly"
 author: Alex Walker
 tags:
   - thoughts